Neurobiochemistry I: Posterior Pituitary / Hypothalamus

 Posterior Pituitary:

-"Master Gland" located at the base of the brain is the approximate size of a pea.
+"Master Gland" located at the base of the brain is approximately the size of a pea.

 Regulates and controls all other endocrine galnds.